art-from-the-machine/Mantella/README.md

 See [art-from-the-machine.github.io/Mantella/pages/installation.html#skyrim](https://art-from-the-machine.github.io/Mantella/pages/installation.html#skyrim)

 # Contribute
 The source code for Mantella is included in this repo.
 Please note that this development version of Mantella is prone to error and is not recommended for general use.
+See [here](https://www.nexusmods.com/skyrimspecialedition/mods/98631) for the latest stable release.

 Here are the quick steps to get set up: